shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 be physically implemented in diverse ways (e.g., through silicon chips, or neurons, or pulleys and levers).
 CCTM holds that a `suitable abstract computational model offers a literally true description of core mental processes`.

-@@colbox-blue

-As per definition, the mind is the functional organization of the brain, whereas computationalism argues that the functional organization of the brain is computable so namely the mind is computable.
+> As per definition, the mind is the functional organization
+> of the brain, whereas computationalism argues that the functional
+> organization of the brain is computable so namely the mind

-@@
+> is computable.

 However, this line of thinking imposed a serious challenge on the early development of AI and nearly sent the field into a dead end and a period of stagnation called the winter period.
 The weakness of this thought lies in the fact that human